Dealer

 • Modern kitchen fronts with a matt texture are given an elegant update with the pastel colour sage green

-Pastel colours in the kitchen rarely come alone.
-Rather, they form a stylish team with different materials
+Pastel colors rarely appear on their own in the kitchen.
+Rather, they form a stylish team that works with a variety of materials

 • Light, warm wood such as maple or birch, for example in the form of wall panels, accessories or a striking dining table, form a harmonious combination with a kitchen in pastel colours.
 You have a free choice of shades.
 From rosé to sage, all pastel shades harmonise with wood